-The Remuneration Committee periodically engages the services of independent consultants to provide advice and counsel on certain compensation matters, such as salary levels, bonuses and option grants.
-In particular, in 2021 the Remuneration Committee engaged The Bedford Consulting Group Inc. ("Bedford") and beginning in 2023, Deloitte LLP, to assist with reviewing compensation trends including market competitive information and assessing the compensation of director and/or executive officers.
-For the years ended January 31, 2023 and December 31, 2023, the sources for market information for compensation matters included a peer group complied by Bedford of 14 comparator companies based on factors such as location of operations, location of headquarters, market capitalization and stage of development.
+The Remuneration Committee periodically engages the services of independent consultants to provide advice and counsel on certain compensation matters, such as salary levels, bonuses and equity grants.
+In particular, the Remuneration Committee engaged The Bedford Consulting Group Inc in 2021 and Deloitte LLP in 2023.
+For the year ended December 31, 2024 and into the first quarter of 2025, the Remuneration Committee engaged Mercer Limited ("Mercer") to assist with reviewing compensation trends (including market competitive information) and assessing the compensation of director and/or executive officers, as well as assisting with the design and future implementation of the new Performance Share Plan.
+The sources of market information for compensation matters came from a number of aspects compiled by Mercer, including a comprehensive peer group of comparator companies based on industry (including diversified mining, drilling, construction and engineering), market capitalization and revenue, as well as a thorough consideration of market practice when designing the Performance Share Plan.

-For the year ended December 31, 2023, each director (other than Mr. Williams who did not receive compensation for his services as a director and was compensated only for his services as an executive officer) was entitled to receive certain annual fees pursuant to his respective Letter of Appointment and in respect of their respective committee memberships, and, in the case of Mr. Gatley, pursuant to his Technical Committee Chair Agreement.
+For the year ended December 31, 2024, each director (other than Mr. Turvey who did not receive compensation for his services as a director and was compensated only for his services as an executive officer) was entitled to receive certain annual fees pursuant to his respective Letter of Appointment and in respect of their respective committee memberships, and, in the case of Mr. Gatley, pursuant to his Technical Committee Chair Agreement.
+In addition, Mr. Armstrong was entitled to receive compensation for his services as Interim President and CEO from April 1, 2024 to October 8, 2024, during which time Mr. Armstrong did not receive annual fees pursuant to his respective Letter of Appointment.
 See "Employment, Consulting and Management Agreements" above for more information on such fees.

-For the year ended December 31, 2023, the elements of compensation of the Company's NEOs comprised of salary, bonuses and stock options.
+For the year ended December 31, 2024, the elements of compensation of the Company's NEOs comprised of salary, bonuses and stock options.
 The compensation for the NEOs were set at a level which reflected the Company's anticipated activity levels, the amount of time the NEO was expected to devote to the Company's affairs and within the context of the Company's financial resources.
-The bonuses paid to the NEOs in 2023 reflected the successful completion of the construction of the water treatment plant, the commencement of dewatering from the South Crofty mine, progress with the refurbishment of the headframe and the release of an updated Mineral Resource Estimate.
+No bonuses were payable in 2024 although bonuses were payable in April 2025 upon completion of the successful fundraise cornerstoned by Vision Blue Resources and NWF in March 2025.